VilleKylmamaa/Distributed-Systems-Project/README.md

 ![Load balancer](./_Documentation/Images/load_balancer.png)

-If you like seeing words go fast you may also check the Docker logging in the command prompt with which you ran `docker compose up`.
-In the log, you may spot this backplane warning: `WARNING Memory overcommit must be enabled!...`.
+If you like seeing lots of words, you may also check the Docker logging in the command prompt with which you ran `docker compose up` to follow what is happening in the system.
+In the log, you may spot this backplane warning: "_WARNING Memory overcommit must be enabled!..._".
 This warning could be fixed by enabling overcommit on your *host* machine (i.e., not inside Docker - impossible because of privileges), but it does not affect testing this system and *you should just ignore it*.

 ![Command prompt log](./_Documentation/Images/cmd_log.png)